lgragert/sequence-alignment/installation_guide_windows.md

 Launch Ubuntu 20.04 LTS from Windows menu and set username and password.

 Now you have a Linux development environment that might work better than Cygwin.

+Linux packages can be installed with `apt-get`, which is the package manager for Ubuntu.